Flash-X/flash-x.io/pages/documentation.md

     following convention:
     If there are no implementations of the unit API in any of its child directories, then the current directory name is capilaized, otherwise it is all smallcase.
-For example in Grid unit the directory "Paramesh 3" is the lowest level directory that has API implementations, so it is capitalized.
-The     directory "paramesh" also has API implementations, but two of its children have more API implementation, so it is all lowercase.

  Organizational directories
     These directory are normal unix directories, used for organizational purposes.
 For example <physics> is an organizational directory for all the physics units.
-All helper and utilities directories are lowercase too, for example <unitTest> directories in various units.
+All helper and utilities directories are lowercase too.

 Unit API functions:
     Unit_routineName is the typical format of API function names.
     The unit name is followed by an underscore.
 The first word in the remaining part of the name is lowercase and all subsequent words are capitalized.
-For example, Grid_getPointData, Driver_getDt} etc
+For example, Grid_fillGuardcells, Driver_getDt} etc

 Private Unit funtions
     The private functions are named un_routineName, where {un} stands for